 Aroma: Light citrus notes with delicate wheat.
 Touches of coriander.

 Taste: Spritzy citrus notes with nice wheat lightness.
 Slightly higher than normal carbonation leads to a very lacy mouth-feel.

 Overall Impression: There is a nice level of balance between the sweetness and dryness.
 The higher carbonation level and the nice balance make this is a very pleasurable beer to drink.
 It’s lightly favorful and an ideal summer drinker.

-Availability: Nationally in better beer stores.
+Availability: Nationally in better beer stores, imported by Belukus Marketing.